-Although no inter-city commuter rail service currently exists in the region, the 2014 Capital Corridor Rail & Transit Alternatives Analysis, supported by the Federal Transit Administration (FTA) and Federal Railroad Administration (FRA), was completed to enable consideration of alternatives to meet the needs of the corridor.
-The preferred alternative would provide eight round trips per weekday from Manchester to Boston.
-With the completion of the Alternatives
+No commuter rail service currently exists in the region.
+The 2014 Capital Corridor Rail & Transit Alternatives Analysis, supported by the Federal Transit Administration (FTA) and Federal Railroad Administration (FRA), was completed to enable consideration of alternatives to meet the transportation needs of the corridor.
+The preferred alternative to introduce inter-city commuter rail service would provide eight round trips per weekday from Downtown

-Analysis, the next phase of the project includes development of a detailed financial plan, preliminary engineering and environmental permitting required for FTA New Starts or Small Starts funding.
+Manchester to Boston's North Station.
+With the completion of the Alternatives Analysis, the next phase of the project includes development of a detailed financial plan, preliminary engineering and environmental permitting required for submitting a New Starts or Small Starts funding request to FTA.